-- Develop training activities on relative effectiveness research, in particular on the value of new medicines to patients and providers, for a better understanding and awareness in R&D - Identify research issues and develop pragmatic designs to address difficulties associated with generating evidence of relative effectiveness before launch - Develop and pilot approaches to analyse and incorporate the results of effectiveness studies in evidence reviews to foster discussions/decisions between industry, regulatory authorities, HTA and reimbursement agencies on - reasonable expectations for evidence available at launch, - the robustness of predictive models the value of further evidence collected after launch.
+- Create a greater understanding in R&D of the importance of relative effectiveness in defining the ultimate value of new medicines to patients and providers. - Identify and overcome operational difficulties associated with generating evidence of relative effectiveness before launch. - Improve the scientific basis of discussions/decisions between industry, regulatory authorities, and HTA and reimbursement agencies on - reasonable expectations for evidence available at launch, - the robustness of predictive models - the value of further evidence collected after launch.